Frazier History Museum: Frazier History Museum

-Operations

-Hours of operation are Monday through Saturday, 9 a.m. – 5 p.m., and Sunday, noon – 5 p.m.
-The museum is closed on Thanksgiving, Christmas Eve, and Christmas.
-During museum hours, the Gateway Garden and the Kentucky Bourbon Trail Welcome Center remain open to museum visitors and the general public with no cost of admission.

-The museum rents out its atrium, loft, champagne parlor, boardroom, outdoor park, and rooftop garden for private events.

-It is a non-profit organization funded by private donations.

 Building

-Located on Museum Row in the Bourbon District of downtown Louisville, the museum occupies a late 19th century, Chicago-style commercial structure of 100,000 square feet that was originally called the “Doerhoefer Building.”
+Located on Museum Row in the Bourbon District of downtown Louisville, the museum occupies a late 19th century, Chicago-style commercial structure of 100,000 square feet that was originally called the "Doerhoefer Building".

 The site's history

 As river-based commerce and trade fueled Louisville's early growth following its settlement in 1779, West Main Street became the first street established by residents.

 Because of its close proximity to Main Street and the Ohio River, the intersection of Ninth and Main Streets came to serve important commercial purposes.
 A tobacco warehouse built at the northeast corner of the intersection began operating in the 1850s.
 The firm of Meguiar, Harris & Co. managed the so-called 9th Street Tobacco Warehouse until the 1890s.

 On March 27, 1890, a tornado measuring F4 on the Fujita scale visited Louisville, carving a path from the Parkland neighborhood to Crescent Hill.
 Labeled "the whirling tiger of the air" by The Courier-Journal, the tornado killed an estimated 76 to 120 people and destroyed 766 buildings, one of which was the 9th Street Tobacco Warehouse.

-A rapid reconstruction effort led to the building of more cast-iron façades along West Main between Sixth and Ninth Streets — in all, what would amount to the second largest number of cast-iron façades in the country behind SoHo in New York.
+A rapid reconstruction effort led to the building of more cast-iron façades along West Main between Sixth and Ninth Streets – in all, what would amount to the second largest number of cast-iron façades in the country behind SoHo in New York.

-A small article published in the March 23, 1897 issue of The Courier-Journal announced that John Doerhoefer, the president of National Tobacco Works, would build “four handsome business houses at Ninth and Main Streets” on the site of the old 9th Street Tobacco Warehouse.
+A small article published in the March 23, 1897, issue of The Courier-Journal announced that John Doerhoefer, the president of National Tobacco Works, would build "four handsome business houses at Ninth and Main Streets" on the site of the old 9th Street Tobacco Warehouse.